-Tips to get the most out of your new Nvidia RTX GPU - Pocket-lint
+Tips to get the most out of your new Nvidia RTX GPU

 Re-Sizeable BAR is a technology that essentially allows your CPU and GPU to communicate more effectively and thereby improve the performance within games.

 It's worth noting that Re-Sizeable BAR isn't open to everyone.
 You'll need to make sure you have the right equipment.
-It's supported by AMD 400 and 500 CPUs as well as 10th and 11th gen Intel CPUs but you may need to check both your motherboard BIOS and GPU BIOS are up to date.
+It's supported by AMD 400 CPUs and newer as well as 10th Gen Intel CPUs and newer but you may need to check both your motherboard BIOS and GPU BIOS are up to date.
 You can find more info on that here.

 2. Remove old graphics drivers with DDU